-The proposed development site is located below on secondary ridge line adjacent to an existing single family residence.
-Staff recommends approval of the proposed project with four (4) Special Conditions addressing landscape and erosion control plans, plans conforming to the consulting geologist's recommendations, a wild fire waiver of liability, and cumulative impacts of development.
+The proposed development site is located below on secondary ridge line adjacent to an old landslide.
+Staff recommends approval of the proposed project with four (4) Special Conditions addressing landscape and erosion control plans, plans conforming to the consulting geologist's recommendations, assumption of risk, and a wild fire waiver of liability.